Ca2+/calmodulin-dependent protein kinase II: Structure, function, and autoregulation

-Structural domain
+Structural domains

-All of the isoforms of CaMKII have: a catalytic domain, an autoinhibitory domain, a variable segment, and a self-association domain.
+All of the isoforms of CaMKII have: a catalytic domain, an autoinhibitory regulatory domain, a variable segment, and a self-association domain.

-The catalytic domain has several binding sites for ATP and other substrate anchor proteins.
-It is responsible for the transfer of phosphate from ATP to Ser or Thr residues in substrates.
-The autoinhibitory domain features a pseudosubstrate site, which binds to the catalytic domain and blocks its ability to phosphorylate proteins.
+The catalytic domain binds ATP and substrate proteins; it is responsible for the transfer of phosphate from ATP to Ser or Thr residues in the substrate proteins.
+The autoinhibitory regulatory domain features a pseudosubstrate site, which binds to the catalytic domain and blocks its ability to phosphorylate proteins.

 The structural feature that governs this autoinhibition is the Threonine 286 residue.
 Phosphorylation of this site will permanently activate the CaMKII enzyme.
 Once the Threonine 286 residue has been phosphorylated, the inhibitory domain is blocked from the pseudosubstrate site.
 This effectively blocks autoinhibition, allowing for permanent activation of the CaMKII enzyme.
-This enables CamKII to be active, even in the absence of calcium and calmodulin.
+This enables CaMKII to be active, even in the absence of calcium and calmodulin.

 The other two domains in CaMKII are the variable and self-association domains.
 Differences in these domains contribute to the various CaMKII isoforms.